jenessawhite/100daysofios/log.md

 **Today's Progress:** Today I stepped back and went through the [Swift Docs](https://docs.swift.org/swift-book/LanguageGuide/TheBasics.html).
 I know the "rules" don't allow for that, but I am learning dammit.

 **Thoughts:** I feel a lot better now that I did that.
 So onward to tomorrow!

+### Day 3: 2/15/2020
+**Today's Progress:** Back at t today with learning about Navigation Views and passing things through views.
+It's interesting to see the similarities between Swift and something like React when it comes to this.

+**Thoughts:** No thoughts in particular today!